ad1992/HackerRank/HackerRank/Mathematics/fundamentals/halloween_party/README.md

 16
 ```
 ###Explanation###
 The explanation below is for the first two test cases.
 The rest of them follow a similar logic.
 For the first test-case where K=5, you need 3 horizontal and 2 vertical cuts.
 <img src="https://hr-challenge-images.s3.amazonaws.com/halloween-party.jpg">
-halloweenboard For the second test case, where K=6, you need 3 horizontal and 3 vertical cuts.
+For the second test case, where K=6, you need 3 horizontal and 3 vertical cuts.